 Enduring power of attorney (EPOA)

 Every trustee of an SMSF should have an EPOA in place in case of death or serious illness.
-This is particularly important for small SMSFs because if the ‘active’ trustee dies or becomes seriously ill (or suffers dementia), the less active trustee may not be able to make the necessary decisions for the fund.
+This is particularly important for small SMSFs because if the ‘active’ trustee dies or becomes seriously ill (or suffers dementia), the less active trustee may not feel capable of making the necessary decisions for the fund.
 Having a professional adviser named as an EPOA can be essential in these situations.

 Corporate trustees and small APRA funds